 What can you do?

 First, don’t try to counter his feelings with a pep talk about how he looks “great” to you.
-Sit down during a quiet moment and let him tell you the impact it has had on him and the fears that go along with that impact.
+Sit down during a quiet moment and let him tell you the impact it has had on him and the fears accompanying that impact.

 For some of us, this medical condition has come at a time when he’s already facing age-related changes.
-Perhaps there is something in his history that has left a clear message that “looking different” can have terrible consequences.
+Perhaps something in his history has left a clear message that “looking different” can have terrible consequences.

 Some professions, like sales, punish people as they age or when their appearance is impacted.
-Others, like performing artists, make a living out of how their body looks and functions.
+Others, like performing artists, make a living from their body’s appearance and function.
 Explore whether he feels there are pragmatic changes to his livelihood now that he looks different and how he might deal with these challenges.

-Does he have a simple one or two-line explanation he can give for his looks?
+Does he have a simple one- or two-line explanation for his looks?
 Maybe make it humorous?
 Vitiligo, for example, can be explained as: “My melanin that gives my skin pigment just quit on me.
 These lighter patches are where it just refuses to work.
 It isn’t catchy.
 My slackers won’t impact how busy yours remain…”

-You might also remind him of the challenges he’s faced in life before and how he’ll face this one too.
-But for now, he feels bad, and he should allow himself the time to recover from this setback.
+You might also remind him of the challenges he’s faced in life and how he’ll face this one, too.
+But for now, he feels terrible and should allow himself time to recover from this setback.

-Have him step back from the mirror and take in his whole body, and not just focus on the areas where the medical condition has impacted him.
-Sometimes we focus on what we feel the worst about when we look at ourselves.
-When we take a broader view, we can become more objective about our looks.
+Have him step back from the mirror and take in his whole body, not just the areas where his medical condition has impacted him.
+Sometimes, when we look at ourselves, we focus on what we feel the worst about.
+Taking a broader view can help us become more objective about our looks.

 Want your questions answered?